canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

     pgs:     1 active+clean
 ```

+> [!Note]
-Note that the `microceph.osd` service is disabled and inactive after entering maintenance mode; the cluster also has
+> The `microceph.osd` service is disabled and inactive after entering maintenance mode; the cluster also has noout flag
-noout flag set.
+> set.

-### 2. Exit maintenance mode for microceph node
+## Exit maintenance mode for microceph node

 To recover unit `microceph/3` from maintenance mode, run